 Thankfully, more and more people are treating chickens better.
 Many chicken owners value them as pets and as a food source.

 Getting your hens the best chicken toys is a way to enrich their experiences and to honor their contributions to our lives.

 Some owners grow so attached to their birds that they choose to keep them on as pets rather than solely a food source when they stop laying.

 Chicken toys relieve boredom

 If you have been a regular viewer of America’s Got Talent, you would have seen this in its full effect.
-There is a chicken in the finals who plays the piano!
+There was a chicken in the finals who played the piano!

 Providing chickens opportunities to play, socialize, exercise and run will ensure you have done them a service by providing the best life for them.